kailaix/ADCME.jl/docs/src/tu_customop.md

 ## The Philosophy of Implementing Custom Operators

 Usually the motivation for implementing custom operators is to enable gradient backpropagation for some performance critical operators.
 However, not all performance critical operators participate the automatic differentiation.
+Using terminologies from programming, these computations are "constant expressions", which can be evaluated at compilation time (constant folding).
 Therefore, before we devote ourselves to implementating custom operators, we need to identify which operators need to be implemented as custom operators.

 ![forwardbackward](https://github.com/ADCMEMarket/ADCMEImages/blob/master/ADCME/forwardbackward.png?raw=true)

 This identification task can be done by sketching out the computational graph of your program.
-Assume your optimization outer loops update $x$ repeatly, then we can trace all downstream the operators that depend on this parameter $x$.
+Assume your optimization outer loops update $x$ repeatly, then we can track all downstream the operators that depend on this parameter $x$.
 We call the dependent operators "tensor operations", because they are essentially TensorFlow operators that consume and output tensors.
 The dependent variables are called "tensors".
-The other side of tensors or tensor operations is "numerical arrays" and "numerical operations".
-The names seem a bit vague here but the essence is that numerical operations/arrays do no participate automatic differentiation during the optimization.
-They are essentially computed once.
+The counterpart of tensors and tensor operations are "numerical arrays" and "numerical operations", respectively.
+The names seem a bit vague here but the essence is that numerical operations/arrays do no participate automatic differentiation during the optimization, so the values can be precomputed only once during the entire optimization process.

 In ADCME, we can precompute all numerical quantities of numerical arrays using Julia.
 No TensorFlow operators or custom operators are needed.
 This procedure combines the best of the two worlds: the simple syntax and high performance computing environment provided by Julia, and the efficient AD capability provided by TensorFlow.
-The high performance computing for precomputing cannot be provided by Python, the official language that TensorFlow or PyTorch supports.
+The high performance computing for precomputing cannot be provided by Python, the main scripting language that TensorFlow or PyTorch supports.
 Readers migh suspect that such precomputing may not be significant in many tasks.
 Actually, the precomputing constitutes a large portion in scientific computing.
 For example, researchers assemble matrices, prepare geometries and construct preconditioners in a finite element program.
 These tasks are by no means trivial and cheap.
 The consideration for  performance in scientific computing actually forms the major motivation behind adopting Julia for the major language for ADCME.